-The aim of this model was to evaluate a population who had failed topical therapy.
+The aim of this model was to evaluate a population with atopic dermatitis who had failed topical therapy.
 Therefore, the population for this analysis mirrored clinical trial populations of adults ages 18 years and older, in the United States, with moderate-to-severe atopic dermatitis inadequately controlled with topical therapy, or for whom topical therapies were medically inadvisable.
-The modeled population had a mean age of 38 years and was 53% male.22 The baseline patient population consisted of 53% with moderate disease (IGA3) and the remaining 47% with severe disease (IGA4).52 Values for treatment effectiveness and quality of life utility value were different for moderate and severe patients.
+The modeled population had a mean age of 38 years and was 53% male.19 The baseline patient population consisted of 53% with moderate disease (IGA3) and the remaining 47% with severe disease (IGA4).67 Values for treatment effectiveness and quality of life utility value were different for moderate and severe patients.
 The overall moderate-to-severe atopic dermatitis population was modeled as a combination of the two severity levels.
 We additionally performed subgroup analyses focusing on only severe and only moderate patients.
+The model does not explicitly evaluate patients with common comorbidities such as asthma, with different levels of adherence to emollients, or with varying atopic dermatitis complications such as skin infections.
+However, the trial populations upon which the model and clinical inputs were derived included these patients; therefore, the effects of dupilumab treatment on these patients is captured at the population level.